fretelweb/changelog/README.md

 ## Setup
 * Download changelog file
 * give execute permissions chmod +x changelog
-* run inside your git repository ./changelo
+* run inside your git repository ./changelog
+* optional you can run with argument --notime to avoid include commit date
 * it would create a file CHANGELOG.md and fill with commits and tag versions

 ## Recommendation